shivanidoshi26/Interactive-Lab-Hub/Lab 1/README.md

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+- Maybe the device could be on the shopping cart itself, rather than a handheld device.
+It would be more convenient than having to hold it.
+- The keychain might not be a great idea to include because if the device breaks off or falls off, then the device could get lost.

 ## Part C. Prototype the device